 Santiago de Compostela Cathedral viewed from Obradoiro Square

-In the afternoon, you'll embark on a guided tour of the main sites in Santiago.
-This includes Obradoiro Square, at the east end of which sits the Cathedral of Santiago de Compostela.
+In the afternoon, you'll embark on a guided walk to the main sites in Santiago.
+This includes Obradoiro Square and the Cathedral of Santiago de Compostela.
 Construction on this Romanesque/Gothic/Baroque church began in the 11th century over the site of what is believed to be the burial place of the apostle Saint James the Great.
 It's been a religious pilgrimage site since the Middle Ages and marks the end of the famous Camino de Santiago walking route.

 Other stops include Colexio de San Xerome (San Jerónimo College), a learning institution dating to 1501; the 16th-century Hospital de los Reyes Católicos, a hospital built to treat weary pilgrims after their arduous journey; the Pazo de Raxoi (Raxoi Palace), an 18th-century neoclassical palace that's now Santiago's City Hall; and the 18th-century San Fructuoso Church.
-Here you can witness pilgrim rituals and see the Botafumeiro, which is the largest silver-plated censer in the world.
+Here you can witness pilgrim rituals and see the Botafumeiro.

 Take a stroll along the walls of Lugo